jnunez101/TapVRap/README.md

 Look into the pyvjoy module in python.
 Make a linux fork of the python SDK so I can actually develop something to work for me D:

+# Plan of action
+Being the linux user I am, I will make this work on linux first.
+Step one(Hard): Get raw data in linux
+Step two(easierByComparison): look at the data again and set up good custom gestures Step Three(easiest): Tie those gestures to certain in game actions Step four(hardest): Play Hollow Knight and be good at the game with hand motions

+# Steps for Step one
+Fork Python-tap-sdk and add linux support......yeah....oof